open-cloud/open-cloud.github.io.old/1_user.md

 a user's home dashboard includes *Tenant*, *Developer*, and *xsh* views; a fourth tab, *Customize* allows the user to add and remove views from their home dashboard.
 The Tenant and Developer views are in the context of a given (selectable) slice.
+From any page, selecting the *Home* tab in the left-hand navigation bar brings the user back to his or her home dashboard.

 Users are also able to directly navigate the underlying data model using the left-hand navigation bar.
 The top set of tabs (Deployments,